-3.6.7 Reporting Critical Incidents and Fatalities Involving Vulnerable Adults legislators, law enforcement, and/or concerned citizens.
+3.9.7 Reporting Critical Incidents and Fatalities Involving Vulnerable Adults

+All APS staff are required to immediately report critical incidents that management should be aware of or that management may learn of the incident through an external source, such as media, legislators, law enforcement, and/or concerned citizens.
 Failure to report critical incidents may be grounds for disciplinary action.
 Refer to SCDSS Human Resource Manual, Policy 137 Critical Incident Reporting Policy and Procedures for further instructions and guidance.